bentomas/node-async-testing/README.markdown

 If you want to be explicit about the number of assertions run in a given test, you can set `numAssertionsExpected` on the test.
-This can be helpful in asynchronous tests where you want to be sure all callback get fired.
+This can be helpful in asynchronous tests where you want to be sure all callbacks get fired.

     var suite = new TestSuite();
     suite.addTests({
-        "assertions expected": function(assert) {
+        "assertions expected (fails)": function(assert) {
           this.numAssertionsExpected = 3;

           assert.ok(true);